 We are looking for applicants with a strong interest in chemistry, and a desire to operate in a cutting-edge research field.

 ENGLISH LANGUAGE REQUIREMENTS

 International applicants will be required to show a proficiency in English.
 An IELTS score of 6.0, with no element below 5.5, is proof of this.

-English language and mathematics at grade 5 or above
+English and Maths at grade C/4 or above.
+Equivalents are accepted.

 UCAS tariff points

-128 points including Chemistry at A2 or equivalent.
+128 points including Chemistry grade C at A2 or equivalent.
 A Pass in the practical element of Science A levels must be achieved

 BTEC National Diploma